How to discern truth from noise - People Development Magazine

 6. Covert is more dangerous than overt

 Similarly, what is promised in an advert or article is just that.
 An unfulfilled promise.
-Rather look at what has been done in the past or what is currently being done.
+Instead, look at what has been done in the past or what is currently being done.
 Don’t ever trust words alone.

 Truth doesn’t need to be hidden.
 Noise doesn’t want the truth to be seen.
 Don’t judge someone as bad because they display their flaws publicly.
-Rather be wary of someone not willing to be authentic or vulnerable.
+Instead, be wary of someone not willing to be authentic or vulnerable.
 It takes great strength and courage to publicly admit you made a mistake or talk about the elephant in the room.